ElektraInitiative/libelektra/doc/tutorials/cascading.md

 Override links can also be used to define default values.
 It's similar to defining default values via the `system` namespace, but uses overrides, which means it will be preferred over the configuration in the current folder (`dir`).

+This means that user defaults overwrite values specified in the `.configuration` file we created and mounted earlier in this tutorial.

 First you need to create the system default value to link the override to if the user hasn't defined it: